spark-engine-opensource-projects/crossfi-chatbot-template/README.md

 - **[Spark Engine](https://sparkengine.ai)** for AI and multi-agent system support
 - **[CrossFi Blockchain](https://crossfi.org)** for pioneering decentralized financial infrastructure

-This project was created by Ammar, Jordan & Jonny from our internal dev team.
+This project was created by Ammar (the magician), Jordan & Jonny from our internal dev team.

 ---